One stranger to another. An honest approach. A simple question…

 How would they react?
 Hell, how would you react?

-The most likely scenarios is a forced polite no, you might be met with the get-out-of-my-face-stare while moving on without any further interaction.
+The most likely scenario is a forced polite no, you might be met with the get-out-of-my-face-stare while moving on without any further interaction.
 If one could call it that.
 Which I would say is definitely a shame.

 Let’s instead imagine a world, like that of kids, where you could just walk up to anyone anywhere and go.
 “Hi, I’m Dane.
 That looks like fun, can I join in?”